 Common Fact Patterns of Glastonbury Pedestrian Accidents

-Pedestrian accidents in Glastonbury often involve individuals at some of the busier retail locations who attempt to cross the street inside or outside of a pedestrian crosswalk.
+Pedestrian accidents often involve individuals at some of the busier retail locations who attempt to cross the street inside or outside of a pedestrian crosswalk.
 A motor vehicle coming down the street may make contact with the pedestrian if the driver is distracted, driving too fast, or has difficulty with visibility.

 Pedestrians are required to obey the signals, traffic officers, pedestrian control signs, and any marking devices set out for pedestrian use.
 When there is a crosswalk sign or traffic signal, for example, the pedestrian is obligated to follow those signals to fullest the extent possible.
 Pedestrians who fail to do so could be fined between $35 and $50 for failure to obey and may bear partial responsibility if they are injured.